Hot Local Deployment

 DeepSeek's official April 2026 update names V4 Flash as the faster, more economical V4 route.
 The model card lists V4 Flash as open weights under the MIT license, with 284B total parameters, 13B activated parameters, 1M context, FP4 weights, FP8 KV cache support, and three thinking modes: Non-think, Think High, and Think Max.

-3. Mac hardware matrix
+4. Mac hardware decision matrix

-Open the maintained guide
+Open the full tutorial

 Mac Local Deployment Guide